jsy10101/FoodCal/README.md

 ## Tech Stack

 Built with modern technologies for the best experience:
-- Next.js for lightning-fast performance
+- React + Vite for fast development and performance
 - Tailwind CSS for beautiful, responsive design
-- TypeScript for rock-solid reliability
+- TypeScript for type safety and reliability
+- Firebase (Firestore) for backend and real-time data
 - Modern React patterns and hooks

 ## Coming Soon